FZJ-INM1-BDA/siibra-python/docs/faq.rst

   `siibra-python` is the Python interface of the siibra tool suite.
-It provides programmatic access to reference atlases, brain-region terminologies, reference coordinate systems, atlas maps, locations, and linked multimodal data features.
+It provides programmatic access to reference atlases, brain-region terminologies, reference coordinate systems, maps of brain parcellations and regions, locations, and linked multimodal data features.

   The main content distributed with siibra implements the Multilevel Human Brain Atlas, but the software is designed to work with configurable atlas